AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

    <td><li>Is your <a href="/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md" target="_blank">Munchkin tracking code</a> on your website (Not in Marketo)?</li>
 <li>Is a <a href="/help/marketo/product-docs/administration/settings/edit-do-not-track-browser-support-settings.md" target="_blank">Do Not Track</a> Browser Request enabled?</li>
 <li>Is your <a href="https://developers.marketo.com/javascript-api/lead-tracking/" target="_blank">Munchkin API</a> configured?
-<p>Tip: If you're missing documentation on where the munchkin code is on your website, get started with a quick view by using the 'Web Analytics Report' in basic 'Analytics' to understand where the Munchkin code is placed across your website.
-KG - IS THIS A GOOD TIP</li></td>
+<p>Tip: If you're missing documentation on where the munchkin code is on your website, you can view all URLs by creating a <a href="/help/marketo/product-docs/reporting/basic-reporting/report-types/web-page-activity-report.md" target="_blank">Web Page Activity Report</a>.</li></td>
   </tr>
   <tr>
    <td>Web Services</td>